davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 Without a negotiation mechanism, the authenticating party must obtain a single certificate that simultaneously satisfies all relying parties.
 This is challenging when relying parties are diverse.
 PKI transitions, including those necessary for user security, naturally lead to relying party diversity, so the result is that service availability conflicts with security and overall PKI evolution:

-* For an authenticating party to use a CA in its single certificate, all supported relying parties must trust the CA. PKI transitions then become difficult when authentiating parties support older, unupdated relying parties.
+* For an authenticating party to use a CA in its single certificate, all supported relying parties must trust the CA. PKI transitions then become difficult when authenticating parties support older, unupdated relying parties.
 This impacts both new keys from existing CA operators and new CA operators.

 * When a relying party must update its policies to meet new security requirements, it adds to relying party diversity and the challenges that authenticating parties and CAs face.
 The relying party must then choose between compromising on user security or burdening the rest of the ecosystem, potentially impacting availability in the process.